 For the last 4 years or so, I’ve been hosting my blog/site using Orchard CMS.
 Orchard has been a pretty good platform.
 It offers a great deal of customization and extensibility points, and for .NET developers it can be a nice place to start for building an application.
-Unfortunately, whether because of my own customizations … Continue reading Migrating from Orchard CMS to WordPress using Windows Live Writer
+Unfortunately, whether because of my own customizations or some other reason, I ended up stuck on an older version of Orchard, and despite many hours of trying, could not get the site updated to a newer version.
+So I decided to move the site to the WordPress platform.
+Continue reading Migrating from Orchard CMS to WordPress using Windows Live Writer

 Not sure how I missed this when it originally aired, but this Azure Friday video from last June does a great job of showing off one of the benefits of Azure Web Sites, namely free analytics.

 The other day I came across an article describing 8 mistakes our brains make subconsciously, and it struck me that I was experiencing one of them at that very moment, namely the sunk cost fallacy.

 Let it go, already. (photo – “sunken skiff” by Jenny Spadafora)

 With the understanding that the overlap in a Venn diagram describing folks who use Windows Media Center, XBOX 360 as a Media Center Extender, and Visual Studio on their WMC machine is probably vanishingly small, I thought it might still be useful to post the problems I experienced with this combo, and the solution.